About Mount Esja Hiking Trail

 Reaching the starting point

 Mount Esja’s starting point can be easily and quickly reached from Reykjavik by public transport.
 First take bus number 5 from Hlemmur main station towards Artun.
 If you are not planning to leave from the Hlemmur main bus station, check Straeto’s website to find other buses that drive to the Artun bus stop.
 The bus drive will take around 10 minutes.
 At Artun bus stop take bus number 57 towards Akureyri but get off the bus after approximately 20 minutes of driving at the bus stop called Esja Hiking Center.
+Ask the driver to drop you of at Mt.
+Esja if you are new here.
 There you will see a big parking lot and a restaurant.
 The above attached GPS route starts here.
 You can also reach the starting point by car since the parking lot is very big and free to use.

 The path is very clearly marked, and in nice weather you shouldn’t have any problems with the navigation.
 However, keep in mind that the weather can change very quickly in Iceland and that even a simple hike like this can become very difficult in bad weather.
 Also check snow conditions before going, because if the mountain is covered with snow you will most likely need crampons and ice axe.